-Concerned pet owners in Cumbria have spoken out about the fireworks which have caused chaos in the recent celebrations of Bonfire Night.
+Concerned pet owners in Cumbria have slammed the private use of fireworks which saw several dogs lost and one dead in the days before and after Bonfire Night.

 Guy Fawkes night has been celebrated in the United Kingdom for over 400 years now, but concerns have been rife for how the celebrations can affect our pets.